 What Is Anki Used For?

-For any student or learner who wants to challenge themselves to retain information for longer (especially those who need to retain large volumes of information, such as medical students), Anki is a great solution.
+Anki is a great solution for any student or learner who wants to challenge themselves to retain information for longer (especially those who need to retain large volumes of information, such as medical students).

 Anki is simply a programable version of what is known as spaced repetition learning.
-This tried and tested technique involves spacing out the time between when you learn something new and then testing yourself on it.
+This tried and tested technique involves spacing out the time between learning something new and testing yourself on it.

 The idea behind this is that by doing so, the brain will be forced to actively recall the information instead of just passively storing it away.